cyberiums/cyberdoc/docs/_dapp/native-bindings.md

 on the testnet to demonstrate calling contract methods.
 It is deployed at the address `0x21e6fc92f93c8a1bb41e2be64b4e1f88a54d3576`.

-To run the snippet below, please ensure a Geth instance is running and attached to the Morden test network where the above mentioned contract was deployed.
-Also please update the path to the IPC socket below to the one reported by your own local Geth node.
+To run the snippet below, please ensure a Geth Flavours instance is running and attached to the Morden test network where the above mentioned contract was deployed.
+Also please update the path to the IPC socket below to the one reported by your own local Geth Flavours node.

 ```go
 package main